LeToNode/Play2.0-CN-doc/Status.md

 # Play 2.0 current status

-Play 2.0 beta is a preview of the next major version of the Play framework, which integrates a brand new build system and awesome asynchronous architecture, all with native Java and Scala support.
+Play 2.0 beta is a preview of the next major version of the Play framework, which integrates a brand new build system and an awesome asynchronous architecture, all with native Java and Scala support.

-You can already write your first Play 2.0 applications with this beta version.
-It will give you an almost complete preview of the Play 2.0 experience, including the native Scala support, the new possibilities provided by the sbt integration, and the new controller/action API.
+You can start writing Play 2.0 applications right now with the beta version.
+It will give you an almost complete preview of the Play 2.0 experience: including the native Scala support, the new possibilities provided by the sbt integration, and the new controller/action API.

 Play 2.0 beta is not, however, ready to run production applications.

 ## What’s missing?

-We have worked hard to reach this beta version and we are halfway to the final 2.0 version.
+We have worked hard to reach this beta version and are halfway to the final 2.0 version.
 The following features are the most important items we will be working on now.

 ### Support for more content types out of the box